“No Place to Hang My Hat”

 Over the years, it was always difficult for Franklin to find a job.
 After the war, he found it hard to stick to any one thing and drifted from odd job to odd job.
 For a while he worked as a janitor in a school, but he was eventually fired for drinking.
 Franklin says that he began drinking more and more, often staying drunk for several days at a time.
 His marriage to Rosalie quickly dissolved, and she eventually divorced him.

-Franklin has apparently been living alone all these years until about a month ago when he had some sort of seizure and fell and hurt his leg.
+Franklin has apparently been living alone all these years until about a month ago when he had a seizure, which caused him to fall and hurt his leg.
 He was admitted to a hospital, where he also went through alcohol withdrawal.
 Apparently the discharge staff at the hospital discovered that his apartment was not fit to live in, as it was filthy and full of roaches, and they were therefore hesitant to release him.
 They began a search for his family, then, and eventually tracked down one of Franklin’s daughters, Minnie Jo.
 She currently lives in Los Angles with her husband and children and is very near her many aunts and uncles—Franklin’s siblings.

-Minnie and Franklin’s sister, Hattie, flew in, then, from California to help find a nursing home in which to place him.
-Though the two of them worked together on his admission, the two women are at odds, as they are both vying for control of Franklin’s situation.
+Upon getting the call from the hospital, Minnie and Franklin’s sister, Hattie, flew to Chicago to help find a nursing home in which to place him.
+Though the two of them worked together on his admission, they seem to have differing opinions on what would be best for Franklin.

 Meanwhile, though Franklin claims to be unmarried and have no serious girlfriend, a woman by the name of Vera Michaels has been visiting him daily at the nursing home, telling the staff that she is Franklin’s common-law wife.
 Franklin’s daughter, Minnie, says that this is ridiculous, that Vera is just “a friend” with whom Franklin sometimes used to spend time.
 “She has never lived with him,” Minnie claims, and she is not his “common-law wife.”
 Franklin himself will not clarify any questions regarding his relationship with Vera and gives vague answers when asked about it.
 When Vera does show up, however, he seems happy to see her.